fabien0102/ts-to-zod/README.md

 That's it, go to `src/nowIcanValidateEverything.ts` file, you should have all the exported `interface` and `type` as Zod schemas with the following name pattern: `${originalType}Schema`.

-Note: The generated zod schemas have `zod@next` as dependency.

 ## Embedded validation

 To make sure the generated zod schemas are 100% compatible with your original types, this tool is internally comparing `z.infer<generatedSchema>` and your original type.
 If you are running on those validation, please open an issue 😀